One Man Parade: Lyrics and music

 "One Man Parade" was originally intended to be the title track of the album, but Taylor changed the album title "for no particular reason" to One Man Dog, in reference to his shepherd dog who is mentioned in the song.
 To Robowsky, "One Man Parade" provides the theme for the album, calling it "a wistful desire to waste time on the simplest pleasures, walking a dog, pouring rain, checking out an occasional garbage can."
+Berwyn Life critic Steve Sparacio similarly stated that the song "sets the tone for the individualist theme of the LP."

 Although Robowsky calls the song "upbeat" and Taylor's "most carefree yet: he notes that Taylor undercuts that mood with the line "I'm right good at holding on, holding on, holding on."
 Perone also notes that the lyrics are more "upbeat" than most Taylor songs of this era, with the singer announcing his readiness to "step out on the town."
 Donald Langis of L'Evangeline praised the word play of the lines "All I want is a little dog to be walking at my right hand / talking 'bout a one man dog / Nobody's friend but mine."
-Langis interprets the dog as a metaphor for the type of friend Taylor is seeking.
+Langis interpreted the dog as a metaphor for the type of friend Taylor is seeking.

 Critical reception

 Billboard rated "One Man Parade" as one of Taylor's best songs ever, saying that it is "full of melodic surprises" and "lyrical weirdness."
 It also noted that although the song is "rollicking" it fits within Taylor's brand of gentle pop music.
 Cash Box said that the "soft outing creates quite a mood that [radio] programmers will love," predicting that it would make the Top 10.
-Rolling Stone critic Jon Landau praises how the song "starts right in and never lets up," and also praises Taylor's vocal performance for sounding like he was "standing while singing for the very first time.
+Record World said that the "Following up his recent 'Don't Let Me Be Lonely Tonight' hit, Mr. Mellow comes up with another easy-going tune [that] should add one more to his parade of hits."
+Rolling Stone critic Jon Landau praised how the song "starts right in and never lets up," and also praises Taylor's vocal performance for sounding like he was "standing while singing for the very first time.
 Langis believed it had potential to be a hit.
+Calgary Herald critic Jim Rennie said that although many of the songs on One Man Dog are "bits and pieces", "One Man Parade" is a "substantial enough composition" that has "the same soft, fluid, country flavor that almost all of Taylor's songs contain."
 Several reviewers praised Taylor's live performances of the song in the early 1970s.

 "One Man Parade" was included on the 2003 compilation album Best of James Taylor.